-The NITRO protocol can be used to configure resources of the SDX appliance.
+The NITRO protocol can be used to configure the resources of the SDX appliance.

-The APIs to configure a resource are grouped into packages or namespaces that have the format com.citrix.sdx.nitro.resource.config.<resource_type>.
-Each of these packages or namespaces contain a class named <resource_type> that provides the APIs to configure the resource.
+The APIs to configure a resource are grouped into packages or namespaces that have the format com.citrix.sdx.nitro.resource.config..
+Each of these packages or namespaces contains a class named that provides the APIs to configure the resource.

-For example, the NetScaler resource has the com.citrix.sdx.nitro.resource.config.ns package or name-space.
+For example, the NetScaler resource has the com.citrix.sdx.nitro.resource.config.ns package or namespace.

-A resource class provides APIs to perform other operations such as creating a resource, retrieving resource details and statistics, updating a resource, deleting resources, and performing bulk operations on resources.
+A resource class provides APIs to perform many other operations.
+These operations can be creating a resource, retrieving resource details and statistics, updating a resource, deleting resources, and performing bulk operations on resources.